IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the following:

 SQL refactoring usually implies that customer has an access to the source code of application, in order to apply new SQL text to the application.
 Also, it is necessary to make sure that new queries return the same results as the original ones.

-Sometimes it is even not enough to change SQL text, and in this case we need to consider change of tables structure.
+Sometimes it is even not enough to change SQL text, and in this case, we need to consider the change of tables structure.
 This is a serious effort, it can be done only with developers of an original application.

 IBSurgeon ensures that all queries run at maximum available speed.
 Optimization service level 1 includes optimization of 5 slowest queries with indices.
 If there are more than 5 slow queries, or SQL rewriting is needed, we will issue an individual quote for Optimization Service level 2.